JuliaLang/julia/doc/src/manual/distributed-computing.md

 Module [`Distributed`](@ref man-distributed) must be explicitly loaded on the master process before invoking [`addprocs`](@ref).
 It is automatically made available on the worker processes.

+!!! note
-Note that workers do not run a `~/.julia/config/startup.jl` startup script, nor do they synchronize their global state (such as global variables, new method definitions, and loaded modules) with any of the other running processes.
+    Note that workers do not run a `~/.julia/config/startup.jl` startup script, nor do they synchronize their global state (such as command-line switches, global variables, new method definitions, and loaded modules) with any of the other running processes.
 You may use `addprocs(exeflags="--project")` to initialize a worker with a particular environment, and then `@everywhere using <modulename>` or `@everywhere include("file.jl")`.

 Other types of clusters can be supported by writing your own custom `ClusterManager`, as described below in the [ClusterManagers](@ref) section.